wix-incubator/async-flow/README.md

 ```

 The listener will be called on every FT, TT and TF change of projection.
-The projection is evaluated as *state.a*, and predicate receives this projection
+The projection is evaluated as *state.a*, predicate receives this projection
 value and returns *a > 2*.

 ## Tasks merging

-In some cases you'd like don't add a new task if the same task is already
-waiting in a queue to be run, but you want just add a listeners to existing
-task.
-Or maybe you wish to replace existing task some way by merging it
-with a new task.
-For that purpose you can use a merging mechanism of AsyncFlow.
+In some cases you might not want to add a new task if the same task is already waiting in the queue to be run, you might just want to add some listeners to an existing task.
+Or maybe you want to replace an existing task by merging it with a new task.
+You can use the merging mechanism of AsyncFlow to achieve just that.

-Let's start from a very simple example:
+Let's start with a very simple example:

 ```javascript
 class SymbolTask extends AFTask {